rhythm-on-github/P7/readme.md

 ## Getting Started

 ### Setup
-To get startet we need to install some dependencies, this can be done with this command.
+To get started we need to install some dependencies.
+This can be done with the following command.

-Note: That on other OS's than Linux, packages might be different (such as PyTorch), if which case, consult the developers website, for correct installation.
+Note: On other OS's than Linux, packages might be different (such as PyTorch), in which case consult the developers website for correct installation.
 ```
 pip install -r requirements.txt
 ```

-Download dataset from ...

 ### First run